Herzmut-Games/hkick-goalref/README.md

 hkick is meant to be very modular so you could use a small device such a raspberry pi zero or esp8266 to only run the  `hkick-goalref` next to your kicker and have the rest of the software running somewhere else.

-Currently `hkic-goalref` reports a goal via HTTP to `hkick-core`.
+Currently `hkic-goalref` reports a goal via HTTP to [hkick-core](https://github.com/Herzmut-Games/hkick-core).
 This later will be switched to MQTT.